tigerclaw-az/ejwaibel.github.io/resume.md

 : iTRACS / Commscope
   *09/2012 - 07/2014*

-Individual contributor responsible for the construction and implementation of an enterprise class web application providing business critical datacenter management solution.
-Lead developer for design and implementation of customer portal with multiple WordPress instances.
-Worked closely with team members in an agile environment to ensure implementation of features/functionality conform to release/business objectives.
+Individual contributor responsible for the developing and maintaining an enterprise level responsive single-page web application, supported on al major browsers, providing business critical datacenter management solution.
+I was also given a project and assigned as the lead developer for design and implementation of a customer API portal with multiple WordPress instances.
+I cooperatively worked closely with team members in an agile environment to ensure implementation of features/functionality conform to release/business objectives.

 * Created and deployed 10+ advanced RESTful API interfaces with PHP and SOAP Web Services, which had to support internal and external API requests
-* Developed and maintained a large responsive single-page application supported on all major browsers and mobile devices
-* Extended existing jQuery UI widgets with custom component widgets
 * Performed Subversion and Git operations within a development and production environment
-* Assisted in managing Git merge requests with multiple developers and branches through Gitlab
 * Managed product enhancements and defects in a time-senstitive and high pressure agile development process with monthly production releases
 * Coordinated with QA to release the initial version of customer-facing single-page web application on time with a team of 3 web developers and 2 web designers.